 The BSBA in Management degree requires 121 total credit hours, including 30 credit hours of Business Core courses and 53 credit hours in the General Education Core Curriculum.
 Students also have the option of adding a minor to their degree program.

 Our Business Core Curriculum, which every BSBA student completes, provides a solid foundation in the core principles of business, including accounting, computer information systems, economics, finance, management, and marketing.

 According to the Bureau of Labor Statistics, employment of management occupations is projected to grow 8 percent from 2016 to 2026—and the median annual wage for management occupations was $102,590 in 2017, the highest wage of all the major occupational groups.

 A Bachelor of Science in Business Administration (BSBA) in Management equips students to enact change.
 Join a community of future leaders at Nichols College.
 Visit us on campus, request more information, or contact our faculty today!

 Management majors must complete 121 credit hours (approximately 40 courses), including courses from the foundation and business core curricula, focused electives and these required specialization courses:

-Assistant Professor of Management / Management Program Chair
+Associate Professor of Management / Management Program Chair / MBA Director

 Associate Professor of Management